- Faculty Hiring

 Faculty Maternity Leave

 This Family Maternity Leave Policy applies to full-time, tenured or tenure-track faculty.
 A recent change in the policy added full-time, non-tenure-track faculty who have completed at least two years of consecutive full-time service and whose full-time service is expected by the University to continue.
-It applies to these faculty whose medical leave related to pregnancy and delivery coincides with a teaching semester.
 The intention of this policy is to act in the best interest of the faculty member, department, and students when the leave must be taken during a teaching semester by providing for leave beyond the documented medical needs of the faculty member.
 Frequently, a maternity leave is taken for the full teaching semester.

 Documentation for this policy and instructions for applying for a maternity leave can be found on our Procedures page.
 If you have questions, please refer to our Frequently Asked Questions or contact the Office of Human Resources.